oplS17projects/Playlist-Curator/README.md

 # Playlist-Curator

 ### Statement
 OPL Final Project by Ethan Cumming and Christian Okoli.
-We will utilize the spotify api to create a playlist from a .csv file
+We will utilize the spotify api to create a playlist from a .csv file.

 ### Analysis
 The project will utilize the concepts of data abstraction, object orientation, and recursion.
-The data abstraction is primarily in how we will import our data from a .csv file and transform the data into an acceptable type for the Spotify Web API to understand.
-Additionally, if we are to access a user account from Spotify will need OAuth library, which uses abstracted for security purposes.
+Data abstraction is used primarily to import our data from a .csv file and transform the data into an acceptable type for the Spotify Web API to understand(XML/JSON).
+Additionally, if we are to access a user account from Spotify will need OAuth library, which uses abstraction for security purposes.
 Furthermore, object orientation will be used with the web-server package which can create an HTTP client based on user input.
-Finally, recursion will be used to parse and feed individual track data to the Spotify API and into the playlist.
+Finally, recursion will be used to parse and feed individual track data to the Spotify API to complete a playlist.

 ### External Technologies
 Spotify Web API - To communicate with the Spotify Web App which will build the playlist